Metric Poissonian pair correlation for real sequences and energy estimates: Main results

 In~\cite[pg.
 486]{AEM21}, the authors discuss the problem of whether convex or polynomial sequences are metric Poissonian.
 By combining Theorem~\ref{thm:main} with estimates for the additive energy of convex sequences due to Shkredov~\cite{S13} and subsequently improved by Bloom~\cite{B25+}, we answer both of these question in the affirmative.

 \begin{corollary} Let $(x_n)_{n\in\NN}$ be a sequence of real numbers satisfying

 Then $(x_n)_{n\in\NN}$ is metric Poissonian. \end{corollary}

 The exponent $10^{-4}$ in~\eqref{eq:convex condition} is not sharp and we have made no attempt to optimise it.
 Since non-linear polynomial sequences are convex, they are consequently metric Poissonian.
-The proof of Theorem~\ref{cor:convex sequences} relies on advanced techniques from additive combinatorics to establish the relevant energy estimate.
-In Section~\ref{sec:polynomial}, we demonstrate an alternative approach by establishing a variation of Hua's inequality to show that polynomial sequences are metric Poissonian.
+The proof of Corollary~\ref{cor:convex sequences} relies on advanced techniques from additive combinatorics to establish the relevant energy estimate.
+We provide an alternative approach by establishing a variation of Hua's inequality to show that polynomial sequences are metric Poissonian.

 \begin{corollary} Let $p\in\RR[X]$ be a polynomial of degree at least $2$.
 Then $(p(n))_{n\in\NN}$ is metric Poissonian. \end{corollary}